Fanis987/GameDevEssentials-QuestSystem/README.md

         return newQuest;
     }

-    // Then we need a funuction that will be called from other nodes (or connected to events/signals)
+    // Then we need a progress function that will be called from other nodes (or connected to events/signals)
-    // Example : Player killed 3 wolf enemies
+    // Example Scenario: The player killed 3 wolf enemies
     // progressValue = 3 , taskId = 4 (based on above convention), assetId = 5 (for example)
     private void ProgressQuests( int progressValue,int taskId, int assetId = -1) {